Serotonin-Syndrome/serial_hacking_fantom_rbvm/README.md

 ```
 git clone https://gitlab.com/bibloman/serial_hacking_fantom_rbvm

 cd serial_hacking_fantom_rbvm

 docker build -t fantom-ide .

 docker run -p 80:8080 -d fantom-ide
 ```
-After that open `http://localhost:80` in your browser and you can see the our Smart Contract IDE
+After that open `http://localhost:80` in your browser and you can see our Smart Contract IDE

 ### Test backend manually
 To launch and test our solution manually, follow this algorithm.